How to Get Into Boston College: Admissions Data and Strategies

 Tips for Applying to Boston College

-If you plan on joining the 29,000+ Boston College hopefuls for the next admissions cycle, you should know the following:
+If you plan on joining the 40,000+ Eagle hopefuls for the next admissions cycle, you should know the following:

 - There are no interviews offered through the university.
 As such, you’ll need to use the essays and recommendations to forge a personal connection with an admissions officer.

 - Make sure to dedicate sufficient time and effort to the supplemental essay required by Boston College.
-In the 2020-21 cycle, the instructions/prompts are as follows:
+In the 2021-22 cycle, the instructions/prompts were as follows:

 - When you choose a college, you will join a new community of people who have different backgrounds, experiences, and stories.
 What is it about your background, your experiences, or your story, that will enrich Boston College’s community?
 (400 words)